 - Data security is not high

-GWT is an open source tool which is developed by Google itself.
-It is designed to develop front-end web application using Java.
+GWT is an open-source tool that is developed by Google itself.
+It is designed to develop front-end web applications using Java.
 It comes with well-organized documentation that helps developers to understand it better.

 It is a very simple tool, as the specialty of Google which makes everything simple to use.
 Though it is designed to create a client-side application, now it is able to create both a client as well as a server-side web application.
 Its simplicity does not compromise with the quality of application build on it, its ability to create complex applications.